New Version 3.0

 Romping through the backcountry with a load on your back consumes a ton of energy.
-Way more than you may be used to and so careful menu planning is essential to ensure you have a great backountry experience.
+Way more than you may be used to and so careful menu planning is essential to ensure you have a great backcountry experience.
 Packing too little food will not only leave you hungry, but without the energy you need to get through the day.
 And packing too much food really means carrying excess weight and burning more energy than is necessary.

-I am assuming for now that you know what to pack, and how to make good choices for backcountry food.
+I am assuming that you know what to pack, and how to make good choices for backcountry food.
 This post is simply to share with you a tool that may be helpful in your planning.

-This is all drive, though, on the data you enter for your meals in the “Food Lookup” tab.
+All of the daily calories and weights are driven by the data you enter for your meals in the “Food Lookup” tab.

 If you find this useful, or if you have suggestions for how this might be improved, provide feedback below!